digitallyinduced/ihp/Guide/your-first-project.markdown

 $ ihp-new blog
 ```

 The first time you set up IHP, this command might take 10 - 15 minutes to install.
 Any further projects after that will be a lot faster because all the packages are already cached on your computer.
-While the build is running, take a look at ["What Is Nix"](https://engineering.shopify.com/blogs/engineering/what-is-nix) by Shopify to get a general understanding on how nix works.
+While the build is running, take a look at ["What Is Nix"](https://engineering.shopify.com/blogs/engineering/what-is-nix) by Shopify to get a general understanding on how Nix works.

 The new `blog` directory now contains a couple of auto-generated files and directories that make up your app.